Chtun/fibonacci_lattice_tiling_toolkit/README.md

 # Spherical Fibonacci Lattice Tiling Toolkit

-A Python package for visualizing Fibonacci lattice tiling of the sphere and generating heatmaps of 360-degree video viewers.
+A Python package for visualizing Spherical Fibonacci Lattice tiling of the sphere and generating heatmaps of 360-degree video viewers.
 This tool helps visualize how users' attention is distributed when watching 360-degree videos.

 ## Features

-- Calculate Fibonacci lattice tiling tile centers and tile boundaries.
+- Calculate Spherical Fibonacci Lattice tiling tile centers and tile boundaries.
 - Generate visualizations (.glb, images, video) for arbitrary tile boundaries.
 - Generate visualizations (.glb, images, video) for heatmaps of arbitrary tiling.
 - Configurable tiling and heatmap options.